Education & Background

 Jim graduated from Occidental College with a Bachelor of Arts degree in 1970 with a major in Political Science and an emphasis in Urban Studies.
 Jim obtained his J.D. degree from Cornell Law School in 1973.
-He has recently returned to further his education, enrolling in an LLM Program in Transnational Commercial Practice that is a collaborative effort of Boston University Law School and law schools in Budapest and Warsaw.
-He has completed more than 70% of the degree requirements and expects to earn this advanced degree when he completes the balance of the course work in April, 2017.
+He recently returned to further his education, enrolling in an LLM Program in Transnational Commercial Practice that is a collaborative effort of Boston University Law School and law schools in Hungary and Poland.
+Jim was awarded this degree by faculty of Lazarski University in Warsaw, Poland in July, 2017.
+He found the exposure to international law to be intellectually challenging and the interaction with other lawyers from literally around the world (5 continents and 15 countries) to be a gratifying experience and personally rewarding.

 He began his law practice as a litigation associate at the Los Angeles law firm of Jackson and Goodstein.
 There he specialized in the defense of securities and real estate fraud matters.
 Jim moved to the Central Coast and joined Andre, Morris & Buttery in 1977.
 Jim was instrumental in opening the firm’s Santa Maria office in 2002.